odardes/seleniumProject/README.md

 - ✅ **Optimized Selectors**: Efficient XPath and CSS selectors
 - ✅ **Comprehensive Assertions**: Validation at each test step
 - ✅ **Clean Code**: Readable and maintainable implementation

-## Contact

-For any questions or issues related to this automation test, please refer to the project documentation or contact the development team.